stackbit-projects/splendid-petunia-99a9e/content/pages/index.md

     title: Where did everyone go?
     subtitle: >-
-      Learn how to get yourself, your team, and your organization connected, inspired and efficient in a WFH environment.
+      Learn how to get yourself, your team, and your organization connected, inspired, and efficient in a WFH environment.
     actions:
       - type: Button
         label: Watch video